commontoolsinc/RFC/rfc/sigil.md

 #### Fields

 - `type` (optional): Media type of the binary data.
 If omitted and content is referenced by immutable reference, it will be inferred from content as either `application/json` or `application/octet-stream`.
-If content is referenced by embed sigil, content type will be the type of resolved data.
+If content is referenced by link sigil, content type will be the type of resolved data.
 If content is inline bytes, defaults to `application/octet-stream`.
-- `content` (optional): Either an embed sigil referencing a fact, an immutable reference to immutable content, or inline binary data using bytes representation.
+- `content` (optional): Either a link sigil referencing a fact, an immutable reference to immutable content, or inline binary data using bytes representation.
 If omitted, only metadata is provided
 - `name` (optional): Filename

 #### TypeScript Definition